 Dr. Hahm is

 fellow of the American Physical Society since 1995.
+He was the recipient of the Kaul Prize for Excellence in Plasma Physics and Technology Development in 2005.
 He is the first

 with a B.S. in Physics from Seoul National University in Korea (1980).